 Powering the Taxa Cricket is done via 2 Group 24 or Group 27 batteries, which fit perfectly in the battery compartment.
 Please note, batteries are not included.

 Available Options on the Taxa Cricket

-As I mentioned earlier, the hanging kid’s berths are optional, but Taxa has as few more available options you can purchase.
+As I mentioned earlier, the hanging kid’s berths are optional, but Taxa has a few more available options you can purchase.

-You can but the THULE ProBar Evo 175 adjustable rood load bars, a portable toilet and a 5,000 BTU driver-side window air-conditioning unit.
+You can buy the THULE ProBar Evo 175 adjustable rood load bars, a portable toilet, and a 5,000 BTU driver-side window air-conditioning unit.

 Taxa Cricket Overland Edition

-The standard Taxa Cricket is a rugged camper but for those that want to venture out unto terrain that required a bit more ruggedness Taxa has the Overland Edition of the Cricket.
+The standard Taxa Cricket is a rugged camper but for those that want to venture out into terrain that required a bit more ruggedness Taxa has the Overland Edition of the Cricket.